 UDP Port 138

-- Confirm that the AWS Managed Microsoft AD security group is configured to allow the correct inbound traffic.
+- Verify that you configured the AWS Managed Microsoft AD security group to allow the correct inbound traffic.

 Note: AWS Directory service creates a security group when you create an AWS Managed Microsoft AD.
 For the list of inbound and outbound rules that's added to the security group, see What gets created with your AWS Managed Microsoft AD.